-The implementation of the El-Dabaa NPP will bring to success the multi-year efforts of Egypt to introduce nuclear power in the country.
-The plans for Construction of the El-Dabaa NPP date back to the late 1970s with the start of the site selection process.
+The implementation of El-Dabaa NPP (Nuclear Power Plant) Project will bring to success many years of Egyptian effort to introduce nuclear power in Egypt.
+The plans for the construction of El-Dabaa NPP date back to the late 1970s with the start of the site selection process.

-The El-Dabaa NPP Project envisages construction of four units with pressurized water reactors of 1200 MWe power each using the Russian VVER-1200 (AES-2006) design at the El-Dabaa site.
-The design selected for El-Dabaa NPP belongs to the group of Pressurized Water Reactors (PWR), which are the most common reactor type worldwide.
+El-Dabaa NPP Project envisages the construction of four 1200 MWe Pressurized Water Reactor (PWR) units each using the Russian VVER-1200 (AES-2006) design at El-Dabaa site.
+Pressurized Water Reactors (PWR), selected for El-Dabaa NPP, are the most common reactor type worldwide.

 Safety & Reliability of the nuclear reactor design had the top priority in the process of selecting the nuclear technology provider for El-Dabaa NPP.